 Our planned admission number in a normal year is 185.

 We know that choosing a secondary school for your child is an important decision and can feel challenging and at times confusing.
 You will want to find the school that best meets your child’s needs.
 We aim to make that process as straightforward as we can.
-If you are considering applying for a place for your child, we would suggest that you:

 Our school rarely has free places to offer mid-year.
 If you are moving house into our normal admission area please contact us and we will talk to you about the options available.